MatthewNewell006/alcohol_consumption/README.md

 | Shots: (-0.4066398894076336, 2.4714372269605796e-11) |
 <br><br>

-<li>Performing a couple of correlation tests I was able to deduce that there is a good significance between the amount of alcohol comsumed as it pertains to how high or low the temperature is.</>
+Performing a couple of correlation tests I was able to deduce that there is a good significance between the amount of alcohol comsumed as it pertains to how high or low the temperature is.

 <h3>Conclusion</h3>